 Mississippi was recently ranked on the Optimal Deployment of Solar Index (ODSI) as one of the top 10 states in the US most ideally suited for the deployment of solar due to high energy costs and job creation potential.
-The state is living up to their reputation with a recent 105-kW system at the University of Mississippi’s Center for Manufacturing Excellence—the largest rooftop solar energy system in the state.
+The state is living up to their reputation with a recent 105-kW system at the University of Mississippi’s Center for Manufacturing Excellence.

 Louisiana-owned Joule Energy installed the system using Suniva ART245 and Sun Power E 19 panels.
 With on-site and online energy monitoring capabilities, the system will serve as a hands-on teaching tool for studying solar within the university’s curriculum.